vcs-python/vcspull/docs/quickstart.md

 Filter by the path of the repo on your local machine:

-Any repo beginning with `/`, `./`, `~` or `$HOME` will scan for patterns of where the project is on your system[
+Any repo beginning with `/`, `./`, `~` or `$HOME` will scan for patterns of where the project is on your system:

 ```{code-block} bash